 As for comfort and practicality, it has been a god send.

 Christopher is so much more comfortable now at night.
 With so many variations of positions, he or we can adjust the bed to suit his needs, to make him as relaxed as possible.
-He has the head raised slightly which helps with his breathing and tend to keep the side guard up at an angle which provides him with security but also allows him to get on and off the bed on his own.
+He has the head raised slightly which helps with his breathing.
+We tend to keep the side guard up at an angle which provides him with security but also allows him to get on and off the bed on his own.

-Also, we often raise the edges of the bed which helps keep his legs and hips in line and supports his thighs.
+Also, we often raise the edges of the mattress which helps keep his legs and hips in line and supports his thighs.
 Although we haven’t used all the functions of the bed yet, but as his conditions worsen over time, we know we have the option to do so much more with it to aid Christopher’s comfort’

 Colin and Clare